Application Deadline:16.00 (GMT) on May 4th 2020

 - Be a citizen of or have been granted refugee status by an eligible Commonwealth country, or be a British Protected Person

-- Be unable to afford to study your chosen course without this scholarship.
+- Be unable to afford to study the programme without this scholarship.

 Papua New Guinea